djplaner/word-to-canvas-module/README.md

 2. Need to do better searching of files - currently maybe stymied by pagination
 3. Tidy up the user interface.
 4. Better error checking

+## :warning: Known limitations

+1. Use specific Word styles for full benefit.
+2. Doesn't work for new Quizzes[](https://community.canvaslms.com/t5/Canvas-Question-Forum/QUIZZES-NEXT-API/m-p/140850/highlight/true#M56387).
+    Entirely because Canvas does [not yet have an API for new Quizzes](https://community.canvaslms.com/t5/Canvas-Question-Forum/QUIZZES-NEXT-API/m-p/140850/highlight/true#M56387).

 ## Development